-Sheriff McCormack is proud to announce the continuation of the Triad program throughout Martha's Vineyard, where he enjoys working with senior citizens, law enforcement agencies, and community service providers.
+Sheriff Ogden is proud to announce the continuation of the Triad program throughout Martha's Vineyard, where he enjoys working with senior citizens, law enforcement agencies, and community service providers.
 Together, they attend monthly meetings at the Tisbury Senior Center to address the public safety concerns of senior citizens.

-Sheriff McCormack has entered into partnerships with other agencies with the intention of reaching four new goals.
+The Sheriff's Office has entered into partnerships with other agencies with the intention of reaching four new goals.
 The first of these is the establishment of the universal telephone number, 3-1-1.
 It will be used when there is “urgency, but no emergency”.
 The phone line will be connected to non-emergency police lines, thereby removing the burden from emergency 9-1-1 lines.